linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - **depiction** : a sub-property of foaf:depiction;
 - **label**: a sub-property of rdfs:label;
 - **title**, **description**, **abstract** : as sub-properties of homonymous Dublin Core properties;

+A BGO renderer can use these properties to build user interface component, providing defauts when needed.
+Note that **icon** should be intended as an iconic represntation of a *label*, that is a short vesiono a the *title*.
+Similary, **depiction* is an image for the *description* that in turn is a short version of the *abstract*.

 ![UML diagram](doc/uml-diagram.png)

 The green boxes represent the concepts that should be the [foaf:primaryTopic](http://xmlns.com/foaf/spec/#term_primaryTopic) object in a data-driven document.
 The relations in bolds have cardinality "exactly 1".
-If no value provided an BOG ontology reasoner is supposed to provide a default.
+If no value provided an BOG  reasoner is supposed to provide a default.

 Besides classes and properties, BGO defines the some extensions to the default xsd:String datatype:

 - **MDString** a strings that should be displayed according [Markdown](https://commonmark.org/) rendering specifications.
 - **RGB** a strings that represents a RGB color in the form of "#rrggbb" wer rr g a and b  are exadecimal numbers [0-9a-f
 - **Route** a strings that represents an internal routing (application dependent)

+It also defines some individuals for algoritms.

 BGO is expressed in a [owl file](bgo.rdf) serialized as RDF xml.
 You can edit the file by hand or using [Protégé](https://protege.stanford.edu/)